Gender pay gap: progress and ongoing commitment

 We believe that we have a humanitarian, ethical and legal responsibility to celebrate and champion equality and diversity.
 Only by doing this can we truly embody our fundamental principles and values.

-We will continue to work on initiatives to ensure our recruiting practices and career development are fair, inclusive and anti-racist.
+We continue to drive initiatives to ensure our recruiting practices and career development are fair, inclusive and anti-racist.

 Medians give us a sense of the ‘typical’ situation as they are not distorted by very high or low hourly pay.
 However, they could fail to show where any gender pay gap issues might be most pronounced in the lowest paid or highest paid employees.